Patent Eligibility Requirements FAQ

 All utility patents must demonstrate that they are useful now, not just potentially useful, or at least have a sound theoretical basis for being useful.
 For example, you may be issued a patent for a process that speeds a manufacturing line based on past processes that have proven successful, but may not be awarded a patent for a drug the effectiveness of which has no scientific backing.
 Remember that only utility patent applicants are required to prove the usefulness of the invention.

 Entrepreneurs are expected to take on various tasks across a wide range of disciplines in order to realize their dreams.
-But legal matters -- particuarly those related to patents and intellectual property in general -- are best left to trained professionals.
-If you have any questions or concerns about your inventions or patentable ideas, call a patents attorney for a consultation.
+But legal matters -- particularly those related to patents and intellectual property in general -- are best left to trained professionals.
+You can started with your query today with a free legal evaluation of your patent-related matter.